gfbarbieri/thintimer/README.md

 - Create documentation page.
 - Create comments for user_auth/tests.py, main_app/tests.py, main_app/serializers.py, main_app/models.py.
 - Find the right license to use for the project.
 - Get out from under all this JavaScript, I mean Jesus Christ.

-### Hosting and First Production Release
-- Ask smarter people about hosting and moving to production environment.
-- Find out how to host a website and estimated costs.
-  - Potentially host, but forbid user creation.
-  - Move to some number of users.
-  - Open to anyone.
-- Preparing for a production environment:
-  - Something about .env files.
-  - Something about security keys and DEBUG settings.
-  - Review user data storage procedures.
-  - Implelment email password and username recovery.
+Or improve the code base, I would take either.

 ### Features
 - Create privacy policy page to ensure users about data storage, access, and usage.